johnwcowan/pdp8x/fpp.md

 It is organized into *pages* that are 2 KW in length.
 Page zero is not special to the FPP; its role is replaced by the *base page*, which is a 2KW page whose beginning is pointed to by FBASE.
-There are also 15 indexed pages, whose beginnings are pointed to by the 15 words following where the FX0 register points (the word pointed to by FX0 itself is not available).
-Neither the base page nor the indexed pages have to begin at a multiple of address 0x0000_0800.
+The base page does not have to begin at a multiple of 0x800.

+There are also 16 index registers, which resided in memory starting at the address where the FX0 register points.

 We write M[x] to represent the contents of the word in memory whose address is x.
 We write F[x] to represent M[x] when interpreted as a float.
+We write I[x] to represent the contents of index register x; it is equivalent to M[FX0+x].

 ## Conversion